sayo-134/Verilog_Codes/Notes.md

   - By using expressions(&, |, ~, ^)
 ## Behavioral Modelling
   ### Structured Procedures
    - **initial** : An **initial** block starts at time 0, executes exactly once during a simulation, and then does not execute again.
 If there are multiple **inital** blocks, each block starts to execute concurrently at time 0.
 Each block finishes execution independently of other block.
 Multiple behavioral statements must be grouped, typically using the keywords **begin** and **end**, if there is only one behavioral statement, grouping is not needed.
-This is typically used for initialization, monitoring waveforms and other processes that must be executed only once during the entire simulation run.
+An **begin-end** statement pair works like { } in C. This is typically used for initialization, monitoring waveforms and other processes that must be executed only once during the entire simulation run.
   - **always** : The **always** statement starts at time 0 and executes the statements in the block continuously in a looping fashion.
 This statement is used to model a block of activity that is repeated continuously in a digital circuit.
   ### Procedural Assignments
    - Procedural assignments update values of **reg**, **integer**, **real**, or **time** variables.
 The value placed on a variable will remain unchanged until another procedural assignment updates the variable with e different value.
 This are unlike continuous assignments, _dataflow modelling_.